shreeshb51/exam_scheduling_via_welsh_powell_algorithm/README.md

 ## How to Run the Code
-	1.	**Install Dependencies:**
+	1. Install Dependencies:
-		Ensure you have the following Python libraries installed: pip install streamlit networkx plotly pandas matplotlib
+		-> Ensure you have the following Python libraries installed:
+			-> pip install streamlit networkx plotly pandas matplotlib
-	2.	**Run the App: **
+	2. Run the App:
-		Save the code in a file named app.py and run it using Streamlit: streamlit run app.py
+		-> Save the code in a file named app.py and run it using Streamlit:
+			-> streamlit run app.py
-	3.	**Interact with the App:**
+	3. Interact with the App:
-		Open the app in your web browser.
+		-> Open the app in your web browser.
-		Follow the instructions in the sidebar to input data and customize the visualization.
+		-> Follow the instructions in the sidebar to input data and customize the visualization.
-		Use the interactive editor to adjust the schedule and validate it.
+		-> Use the interactive editor to adjust the schedule and validate it.

 ## Example

-**Input:**
+Input:
-	Enter the number of students: 2
+	> Enter the number of students: 2
-	Enter courses for Student 1: Math, Science
+	> Enter courses for Student 1: Math, Science
-	Enter courses for Student 2: Science, History
+	> Enter courses for Student 2: Science, History

-**Output:**
+Output:
-	The chromatic number (minimum number of days) is: 2 Course Math is assigned to Day 1 = #F0F8FF
+	> The chromatic number (minimum number of days) is: 2
+	> Course Math is assigned to Day 1 = #F0F8FF
-	Course Science is assigned to Day 2 = #FAEBD7
+	> Course Science is assigned to Day 2 = #FAEBD7
-	Course History is assigned to Day 1 = #F0F8FF
+	> Course History is assigned to Day 1 = #F0F8FF